truongthanhdat/quantumml/README.md

-# quantumml
+# Quantum Machine Learning

-Quantum Machine Learning
+This repo is used to store the implementation of algorithms developed for quantum machine learning.